worldpossible/RACHEL5/README.md

 to machine, etc. Those things happen in the USB's recovery.sh, firstboot.py, and whatever config script is pulled from the production server.

+Perhaps most notably is the fact that everything on the /.data/RACHEL directory has to be installed during recovery from tar files because that is a separate (large) drive, not the cloned eMMc.
+The items are large and so they are on our [ftp server](https://ftp.worldpossible.org/rachel5/recoveryfiles/) rather than github.
+The items are:

+* .kalite -- kalite-0.17.4.tar.gz
+* .kolibri -- kolibri-0.15.12.tar.gz
+* moodle -- moodle-3.6.10.tar.gz
+* moodle-data -- moodle-data-3.6.10.tar.gz
+* mysql -- mysql-10.0.38-MariaDB.tar.gz
+* rachel -- contentshell-5.0.0.tar.gz
+* rachel/modules -- modules-5.0.0.tar.gz

+If you change these you need to make a new tar file, and then put that on the recovery USB so it can be put back in place at recovery (USB install) time.

 ## Making the Production USB

 Requirements: